-Depreciation and Amortization expense increased by \$9 million to \$39 million in 2015 from \$30 million in 2014 primarily due to:
+Depreciation and Amortization expense increased by \$15 million to \$75 million in 2015 from \$60 million in 2014 primarily due to:

-- An increase of \$4 million in amortization of regulatory assets primarily associated with the EmPower Maryland surcharge rate increase effective February 2014 (which is offset in Regulated T&D Electric Revenue). - An increase of \$3 million in the Delaware Renewable Energy Portfolio Standards deferral (which is substantially offset by a corresponding increase in Regulated T&D Electric Revenue). - An increase of \$2 million due to utility plant additions.
+- An increase of \$7 million in amortization of regulatory assets primarily associated with EmPower Maryland surcharge rate increases effective February 2014 and 2015 (which is offset in Regulated T&D Electric Revenue). - An increase of \$4 million in the Delaware Renewable Energy Portfolio Standards deferral (which is substantially offset by a corresponding increase in Regulated T&D Electric Revenue). - An increase of \$4 million due to utility plant additions.